lydell/dual/readme.md

 You can also use Dual to put modifier keys in more convenient places, like on the home row.
 I'm currently experimenting with that myself.

-The bad part is that the upKey has to be, of course, sent when the key is _released_ (on keyup), instead of immediately when it is pressed down (on keydown), which might feel a bit laggy.
-That is a bigger problem for character keys, than for modifier keys; Making the shift buttons also produce parenthesis won't be noticed as laggy, but putting modifiers on the home row might, since (when using the QWERTY layout) asdfjkl; will appear on keyup, unlike the rest of the characters.
-It's up to you to weight to benefits against the pitfalls.
+Normally, all keys send their characters when pressed down.
+Dual-role keys, on the other hand, sends their characters when the key is _released_, since they act as modifiers when pressed down.
+This might feel a bit laggy.
+If you make the shift buttons also produce parenthesis, you probably won't notice it, because you are not used to that the shift keys actually do something when pressed on their own.
+But if you put modifiers on the home row you probably will, since this time you _are_ used to seeing the characters pop up immediately on the screen.
+Moreover, the characters of the other rows still do, so you will constantly _see_ the difference too, not just remember it.

+As I said, I currently experiment with modifiers on the home row.
+My first reaction was: "Ugh, that looks terrible!"
+It felt like typing in the terminal with a somewhat bad ssh connection.
+Initially that slowed me down.
+After a while, though, I learned to ignore the lag, just typing on like before.
+After yet a while, I didn't think much about it any longer.
+So, for me, having the modifiers in really convenient spots is definitely worth the lag.

+Everyone might not stand the lag, though.
+If so, simply don't make any character keys into dual-role keys.
+I can still recommend making the modifier keys and space bar into dual-role keys to anyone.

 Also see [Limitations](#limitations).